1. Home

 1. Solar anti-islanding ensures the safety of workers fixing the grid during an outage

-Like we mentioned earlier, islanding in photovoltaic (PV) systems can pose grave safety concerns to utility workers who might be fixing a "should-be-dead" grid.
-Solar anti-islanding ensures that these workers are safe from burns, shock, and even death.
+Islanding in solar panel systems leads to grave safety concerns to utility workers working on a grid they think is “dead.”
+Solar anti-islanding ensures these workers are safe from burns, shock, and death.

 2. Solar anti-islanding keeps the grid equipment safe

-The grid infrastructure is set up in such a way that it will shut down when it detects a severe problem.
+Grid infrastructure is built to shut down when it detects a severe problem.
 Without solar anti-islanding protection, your solar panels will continue to send voltage back to the grid, which could damage the grid hardware and lead to other costly losses.

 3. Solar anti-islanding prevents inverter damage

-Solar islanding could cause damage to inverters, rendering them non-functional.
-Anti-islanding exists to protect your inverters from overload and save you from costly damages.
+Solar islanding could cause overload and damage to inverters, rendering them non-functional.

 Role of the Inverter in a Grid-Tied System